Jennifer Howard (Australian politician)

 Jennifer Ruth Howard (born 12 July 1965) is an Australian politician.
 She has been the Labor member for Ipswich in the Queensland Legislative Assembly since 2015.

-Jennifer has been active in community groups such as Zonta International, school P&Cs, sporting club committees, and other community groups.
+Howard has been active in community groups such as Zonta International, school P&Cs, sporting club committees, and other community groups.

-In 2005, Jennifer played a pivotal role in the establishment of the Ipswich Women's Development Network, a not-for-profit organisation that helps empower women in Ipswich.
+In 2005, Howard played a pivotal role in the establishment of the Ipswich Women's Development Network, a not-for-profit organisation that helps empower women in Ipswich.